oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 2. Install Bazel
 3. Install OpenJDK 8
 4. Install Python 2 and make sure it is active in your environment
-5. Set up the ANDROID_HOME environment variable
-6. Set Bazel, Python 2, ANDROID_HOME paths permanently in your terminal
+5. Set Bazel, Python 2, ANDROID_HOME paths permanently in your terminal
-7. Prepare the build environment
+6. Prepare the build environment
-8. Verify that the build is working
+7. Verify that the build is working

 ### 1. Set up Rosetta Terminal